 A solar system relies on many of the same principles as a solar generator, but with some key differences.
 Like generators, solar systems convert the sun’s energy into usable electricity that’s either used or stored in a battery bank.

-But unlike generators, solar systems are dedicated systems that harness sun power.
+But unlike generators, solar systems are dedicated and usually permanent systems that harness sun power all the time.
 This might include panels you install directly on a home, RV, or boat, or It could mean portable panels that feed into a full-fledged system.
+Most of our customers are building permanent solar power systems with our batteries that are always on and working.

 → Related: The Major Components of an Off-Grid Solar System